igorlukanin/my-best-pace/README.md

-# my-best-pace
+# Pace Craze
-WIP: Public log of your best running paces
+WIP: Public profile of your running pace progress